meenmo/yahoo_etf/README.md

 # yahoo_etf

-Enter multiple ETF tickers!
-The summary of chosen ETFs from Yahoo Finance will show up in a table as a xlsx file!
+Enter multiple ETF tickers! (should be delimited by comma. e.g. QQQ, VGT, SPY)

+Then, the summary of chosen ETFs from Yahoo Finance will show up in a xlsx file!